jarulsamy/Utils/Rewrite-History/README.md

 # Rewrite-History

-A simple CLI tool to change the days git commits occur.
+A simple CLI tool to spoof the days git commits occur.
 Don't ask why I needed this :smile:.

 `rewrite.sh` is a simpler version that shouldn't really be used anymore.